ECE3400Team19/ECE3400Team19.github.io/Lab1/lab1.md

 ## Lab Description

-In this lab, we used the various functionalities of the Arduino Uno and the Arduino IDE, as well as the GitHub repository.
+In this lab, we used the various functionalities of the Arduino Uno and the Arduino IDE, as well as the GitHub repository to come up with a basic Microcontroller.
+The purpose of our Microcontroller is to serve as the logical control unit of our final Robot.
-We brainstormed and constructed a simple functional Arduino program using multiple external components and the Arduino Uno.
+As described in various parts of this lab report, we brainstormed and constructed a simple functional Arduino program, using multiple external components and the Arduino Uno in this lab session.
 We then put together our robot and had it perform a [simple autonomous task](#robot-demo).

 ## Lab Materials